Who needs to self-isolate

 - Have arrived in Australia*

 - Have been in ‘close contact’ with a confirmed case.

-**From 11:59pm Sunday 29 March 2020, every person arriving in Tasmania, including Tasmanian residents, (with the exception of Essential Travellers) is required to enter a 14 day period of self-isolation in government provided accommodation on arrival in Tasmania.
+**Every person arriving in Tasmania, including Tasmanian residents, (with the exception of Essential Travellers) is required to enter a 14 day period of self-isolation in government provided accommodation on arrival in Tasmania.

 See Coming to Tasmania for more information on Tasmanian border restrictions and self-isolation requirements.

 During the 14 days of self-isolation, you must stay at home or in your accommodation, except to access important, arranged medical care.
 Don’t go to public places, including work, school, childcare, university, shops or attend public gatherings.
 Only people who usually live with you should be in the home.
 Do not see visitors.

 What do I need to do